A Peek Inside My 7 Figure Real Estate Portfolio: 2018 Q1/Q2 Update

 A profitable exit on a risky investment (finally!), a dump of (awful) Lending Club loans, and a new long-term hold to avoid taxes indefinitely (with "defer, defer and die").

 This is an older version of this article series and there is another, newer update now available.
 Click here to view the master index which contains a link to the latest and greatest update (as well as all of the older updates).
-(Usual disclaimer: I'm just an investor and not a financial advisor or attorney.
+(Usual disclaimer: I'm just an investor and not a registered financial advisor or attorney.
 Consult your own financial professionals before making any financial decisions.
 Code of Ethics: We do not accept any money from any sponsor or platform for anything, including postings, reviews, referring investors, affiliate leads or advertising.
 Nor do we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.).
 This is a continuing series, where I lift the veil on my real estate portfolio (and the little bit I have left in alternative finance).
 First I'll give a quick summary of my risk profile and preferences.
 Then I'll talk about what's changed since 2017, and finally the details of each individual investment.

 First, I rely on my investments for income, so I'm an extremely conservative investor.
 Preservation of capital is the most important for me, so what I do may not be appropriate for someone looking to be more aggressive or speculative.
 At this stage of the cycle, I'm thinking defensively about the upcoming downturn, and all investments have to leave me feeling okay after I pound them with recession-level stress tests.
 (Here's a Guide to My Conservative Due-Diligence Process talking about how I do all of the above).